Skip to content

 Memory Management

-Flux.edit automatically connects to the instance's Destroying signal.
-When the instance is destroyed, Flux instantly disconnects all signals, severs reactive bindings, and clears associated memory; no manual cleanup required.
+Flux.edit connects to the instance's Destroying event.
+When the instance is destroyed, Flux disconnects all event connections, severs reactive bindings, and clears associated memory.
+No manual cleanup is required.